isaackoi/Top-100-UFO-Cases/_pages/UFO - Top 100/Carl Higdon contact 1974.md

 ---
-description: The Carl Higdon case stands among the most peculiar and detailed alien abduction accounts from the 1970s.
-As we approach the 50th anniversary of this...
-layout: default
 title: 'The Carl Higdon Abduction: A Critical Examination of a Wyoming UFO Encounter'
 permalink: /ufo-top-100/carl-higdon-contact-1974/
-date: '2025-04-17 12:09:15 '
+date: '2025-04-17 16:08:09 '
 image: /assets/images/UFO - Top 100/Carl Higdon contact 1974-Full-Text.svg
+description: 'Exploring The Carl Higdon Abduction: A Critical Examination of a Wyoming UFO Encounter within the context of UFO - Top 100.'
 ---

 ---